 In a word, Hong Kong's delicacies and restaurants know no bounds.
 Moreover, local Tourism Board holds Best of the Best Culinary Awards (BOB) annually.
 Many skilled cooks join this competition and finally the winners will be selected amongst them.
 In the city, Causeway Bay, Kowloon City, SoHo, Lamma Island and Lan Kwai Fong are all well-known gourmet areas.
 If you have a good appetite, you can get around these areas.
 It's believed that the mere fact of the city's catering would make you love it.

-3. According to Hong Kong Law, the restaurants with over 200 seats should provide smoke-free sections.
+3. According to local Law, the restaurants with over 200 seats should provide smoke-free sections.
 Gradually, more and more small ones also offer smoke-free sections and some ban smoking completely.
 If you are a non smoker, you can ask for the seats in smoke-free section.

 5. Most of the restaurants in the city will automatically charge 10% service fee in the bill.